-It was kind of a staple at my house growing up.
-Usually it hid in the back of the fridge in some plastic see through tub and had the name “Price’s” on it.
+Pimento Cheese was kind of a staple at my house growing up.
+Usually it hid in the back of the fridge in some plastic see through tub and had the name “Price’s” on the label.

-Being the youngest in my family I felt fortunate to get to it before someone had taken they’re finger to the sides and bottom leaving an empty container; Yuk, I know, but that’s how my family rolled!
+Being the youngest in my family I felt fortunate to get any before someone had taken they’re finger to the sides and bottom leaving an empty container; Yuk, I know, but that’s how my family rolled(s)!

-When I was a little, little girl, before the store bought brand came out, I remember my momma making the real stuff with 2 kinds of cheese, usually Cheddar and Monterey Jack with a ton of Mayo, salt and pepper, and those red little darlings call Pimentos.
+When I was a little, little girl, before pimento cheese was readily available in the grocery store, I remember my momma making the real stuff.
+The base recipe for pimento cheese had 2 kinds of cheese, usually Cheddar and Monterey Jack with a ton of Mayo, salt and pepper, and those red little darlings call Pimentos.
 Seems like she’d make a double batch that would maybe make it till Thursday, yumminess galore!

 Making a comeback!

-Every food magazine I see checking out has a new twist making this old favorite into something exotic.
-Some include olives, sun dried tomatoes, capers, hard to find different unknown cheeses, all kinds of spice variations, etc.
+Every food magazine I see in the check out aisle has a new twist making this old favorite into something exotic.
+Some include olives, sun dried tomatoes, capers, black olives, green chilis, charred jalapenos or pablanos (yum), hard to find different unknown cheeses, all kinds of spice variations, etc.

-Personally, I prefer the good old fashioned stuff made with sharp cheddar and pepper jack cheeses, real mayo (cause why use the light stuff when you’re using the real full fat cheese!), jalapenos, onions, garlic, and spicy spices all mixed together and spread on a saltine cracker, or two!
+Personally, I prefer good old fashioned pimento cheese made with sharp cheddar and pepper jack cheeses, real mayo (cause why use the light stuff when you’re using the real full fat cheese!), jalapenos, onions, garlic, and spicy spices all mixed together and spread on a saltine cracker, or two!